 The Bethel Park School District is located within the boundaries of the Municipality of Bethel Park, an outstanding, progressive and safe community, rich in history, with a strong sense of family.
 Located just 10 miles south of Pittsburgh, Bethel Park is a 12-square mile community of tree-lined streets and rolling hills.
-Close to 34,000 residents call Bethel Park “home,” making it one of the largest communities in southern Allegheny County.
+More than 32,000 residents call Bethel Park “home.”

-The Bethel Park School District is comprised of eight schools—five elementary (grades K-4), two middle (one grades 5-6 and the other grades 7-8) and one high school (grades 9-12).
+The award-winning Bethel Park School District contains eight schools--five elementary schools, two middle schools and one high school.
 The elementary schools are organized by neighborhood.
-Total district enrollment for the 2012-2013 school year is 4,550.
+Total district enrollment is 4,237.

-The school district has a solid reputation for providing quality instruction and exposing students to a variety of academic subjects, enhanced by a strong technology program, that includes computers and Internet access in all classrooms.
+The district has a solid reputation for providing quality instruction and exposing students to a variety of academic subjects, enhanced by a strong technology program, that includes computers and Internet access in all classrooms.
 In 2015-2016 the District completed its One-to-One Technology Initiative that placed take-home Chromebooks in the hands of all Bethel Park students in grades 7-12, with one-to-one Chromebooks that remain in the classrooms for students in grades 2-6 and electronic devices on classroom carts for students in grades K-1.

 Extracurricular opportunities are plentiful and increase with each grade level.
-In addition to athletics (27 varsity, 17 junior varsity, 9 freshman and 14 middle school teams, as well as four club sports), there are more than 12 clubs and activities available to students at the middle schools and over 20 at the high school.
+In addition to athletics (28 varsity, 18 junior varsity, 2 freshman, 7 junior high, 12 middle school teams and 3 club sports), there are more than 12 clubs and activities available to students at the middle schools and over 30 at the high school.
 The high school produces a fall play and spring musical, in which more than 150 students participate.
 Independence Middle School also produces a spring musical.

-Parent involvement at all schools is high, with active PTA, PTO and PTSO groups functioning in all of the schools and meeting monthly as a Council to discuss district-wide issues and share information.
+Parent involvement at all schools is high, with active PTA, PTO and PTSO groups functioning in the of the schools and meeting monthly as a Council to discuss district-wide issues and share information.
 Sports and Club Booster Groups actively promote the district’s teams and organizations.
-Community involvement is encouraged with residents given the opportunity to participate on a variety of committees, including the Curriculum Committee, Budget Advisory Committee, Citizens Advisory Council for each school and the Technology Advisory Committee.
+Community involvement is encouraged with residents given the opportunity to participate on a variety of committees, such as the Comprehensive Plan, Wellness and Crisis Management Committees.

 For more information about the Bethel Park School District, please contact Vicki Flotta, Director of Public Relations, at 412-854-8438.